jerrytigerxu/Ministry-Books-Scrape/README.md

  - Download the necessary Selenium webdriver (chromedriver) and save to your Downloads folder
    - Make sure to edit the permissions on the chromedriver so it can be executed as a file
+ - Adjust the variables within the script file to target a specific book on ministrybooks.org
+ - Make sure you use pip or pip3 to install the necessary packages
+ - Run with `python [file.py]` or `python3 [file.py]`

 ## Important Note: